nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-30-ImmutableMetadataNotEnough.md

 In both cases a single query[^2] is sent either to the TargetGroup or to the Namespace Manifest shards.
 The addressed targets send their responses back to the Initiator.

 [^2]: As will be noted, having renamed directories in the queried path can require an additional query round.
-However, that
+However, that is easily avoided by placing all content in 'permanent' directories and effectively moving an alias for the 'current' site to point at a specific permanet directory.

 The Initiator collects as many responses as are required to find the requested CHID to be retrieved.